taatuut/cleanpulse/README.md

 [2025-06-11 21:15:23] HTTP server on port 54321 started
 ```

-4. In a third neo4j subscriber todo bla
+4. In a third terminal run the neo4j subscriber with `python3 neo4j_subscriber.py`.

 ```
 python3 neo4j_subscriber.py